buddhist-uni/buddhist-uni.github.io/_content/monographs/similes-of-the-buddha_hecker.md

 pages: 110
 ---

-A thorough introduction to the similes of the early Canon, Hecker retells 85 similes and then gives a commentary on each.
+In this thorough introduction to the similes of the early Canon, Hecker retells 85 similes and then gives a commentary on each.